redhat-openinfra-lab/openinfra-docs/docs/OCPBaremetalPI.md

     ```
     [kni@bootstrap ~]$ sudo usermod --append --groups libvirt kni
     ```
+    > NOTE: If you receive the error `DB version too old [0.21], expected [0.23] for domain implicit_files!` stop sssd with the `systemctl stop sssd` command, remove the cache files in */var/lib/sss/db* directory, and restart sssd with the `systemctl start sssd` command

 5. Start and enable libvirtd; verify the daemon started successfully.